2TallTyler/town_names/README.md

-# new-england-town-names
+# Town Names
- New England Town Names
+Real town names.
+Some sets edited to remove geography-specific names like "<name> Island" or "East <name>."